Harvey Griffiths: Wolverhampton Wanderers

 In August 2021, Griffiths signed for Wolverhampton Wanderers for a fee of £350,000.
 In the summer of 2023, he signed a three-year contract extension with the club.
 He made his professional debut on 29 August 2023 in the EFL Cup, at home for Wolves against Blackpool.

 On 1 September 2023, he joined Walsall on a season-long loan.
 Having made just four appearances in all competitions, his loan was ended early on 2 January 2024.

 On 1 September 2025, he joined Crewe Alexandra on a development loan until 1 January 2026.

+On 6 June 2026, Wolves announced that Griffiths would leave the club upon expiry of his contract.

 Style of play

 He has been described as a defensive midfielder, and compared in style to Mario Lemina.